-Parents think about how they can accommodate the whole family in one room.
+Parents think about how to fit the whole family in one room.

 Children check (expensive) flights for the journey home.

-Friends decide which of them will host the meal (and the party afterwards).
+Friends decide who among them will host dinner (and the subsequent party).

 Ah, the Christmas season!

-I may sound a little cold-hearted now, but let me say this:
+I may sound a bit cold-hearted now, but let me say one thing:

 When I think of Christmas, I think of food and wine.